Novel functionalization of liposomic nano-vehicles for strongly-enhanced drug delivery

 We use novel functionalization approaches to overcome these drawbacks.
 The present project explores the innovation dimension of our new approach.

-Key Questions
+Research Questions

-In particular, we seek to answer:
+In particular, we aim to address the following questions:

 • Is it effective?